 Rocks glass: Also known as the Old Fashioned glass or the lowball, it's the standard glassware for serving liquor with ice cubes

-Service bartender: Bartender who works at the service station and prepares drinks for customers not at the bar, i.e., the dining room, the patio, the cocktail area, etc.
+Service bartender: Bartender who works at the service station and prepares drinks for customers not at the bar, i.e., the dining room (especially at fine dining establishments), the patio, the cocktail area, etc. They still have their alcohol server certification.

 Shake: To shake drink ingredients together in a shaker